 THE KING'S ARMS

-Located in the village of Didmarton is the south of the Cotswolds, The King's Arms is a hugely popular popular pub.
-The menu displays the passion for locally sourced produced with all the game coming from neighnouring country estates.
+Located in the village of Didmarton in the south of the Cotswolds, The King's Arms is a hugely popular pub.
+The menu displays the passion for locally sourced produced with all the game coming from neighbouring country estates.
 The interior of both the pub and rooms beautifully reflect the local sporting heritage and the roaring fire and leather armchairs make winter nights enjoyable.
 At Summer weekends, their wood-fired oven serves great pizza in the beautiful garden.